cloudseption/profile-app/src/server/security/SecurityFilter.md

 of.

 ## Token Resolvers
-Token Resolvers are functions whose job is to extract a client ID from a specific type of token.
+Token Resolvers are functions whose job is to extract a client ID from an ExpressJS request object.
 They should return the extracted client ID if they were successful, or a falsey value if they weren't.

 **Prototype**
 ```
-function MyTokenFilter(token) {
+function MyTokenFilter(req) {
     ...
 }
 ```